solstoryorg/soldocusaur/docs/standard/permissioning.md

 These are relevant to every single story spawned by the writer, and cover broad properties of the writer program.
-- `systemValidated` is a bit set by the solstory team for programs that have been checked by the team.
+- `systemVerified` is a bit set by the solstory team for programs that have been checked by the team.
 This serves as a basic defense against imposters or against malicious spam.
 - `visible` is a bit set by the writer to flag whether a story should be